adgonrodr/Kafka-performance-test/README.md

 * -b or --kafka-broker: Kafka broker address (e.g., localhost:9092).
 * -r or --schema-registry-url: Schema Registry URL (e.g., http://localhost:8081).
 * -t or --kafka-topic: Kafka topic to send messages to (e.g., test_topic).
+* -kf or --key-field: Field name in the JSON data to use as the Kafka message key (e.g., id).
 * -k or --key-schema-file: Path to the Avro key schema file (e.g., kafka_performance_test/common/schemas/kafka_key_schema.avsc).
 * -v or --value-schema-file: Path to the Avro value schema file (e.g., kafka_performance_test/common/schemas/kafka_value_schema.avsc).
 * -d or --data-file: Path to the dataset file to send (e.g., target/1000_kafka_value_schema.jsonl).